 Data to be used are in topical_steroids.xlsx.
 We will use the package meta.

 Consider a small study, taken from a meta-analysis with quite some between-study heterogeneity.
 Is this study relatively more important (for the pooled result) in a fixed-effect or in a random-effects meta-analysis?
 Explain your answer.

+The weights of small studies are higher in random effects models.
+The reason is that along with their initial weight calculated by their inverse variance we also add the τ2 estimate to all weights.
+Therefore, the contribution of the studies is shrunk towards the τ2.
+Consequently, the large studies contribute less to the pooled estimate, while the small studies more.

 Conduct a fixed and a random-effects meta-analysis, using the PM estimator for the tau2.
 The effect size measure (sm=) is the SMD.